 By the time they left, our dinner was ready, which Tom had prepared on the braai.
 It wasn’t a fancy or varied Easter dinner, as mentioned in yesterday’s post.
 Tonight’s meal will be a little more interesting; homemade mozzarella stuffed chicken breasts, well -seasoned and wrapped in back bacon to be baked in the oven for approximately 40 minutes.
 On the side, rice for Tom and eggs for me.

 When the mosquitoes became fierce outdoors, we headed indoors to our bedroom, turned on the air-con, and streamed a few favorite shows on HBO Max on my laptop.
-We use the kitchen’s wood cutting board as a base for my laptop, to avoid it getting too hot while situated on the bed.
-We’ve learned to adapt to watching on the small screen which we keep fairly close between us.
+We use the kitchen’s wood cutting board as a base for my laptop to avoid getting too hot while sitting on the bed.
+We’ve learned to adapt to watching on the small screen, which we keep reasonably close between us.

 From time to time, we sign up for additional streaming services after we’ve canceled another.
 At most times, we have Netflix, Hulu, and Amazon Prime and occasionally add another service for a particular show we’d like to stream.

-Electricity, however challenging at times, is included in our rent, as well as running and bottled water, and gas for the braai.
-Our only living expenses in the bush consist of rent, groceries, and other supplies, dining out, pellets, fuel and car rental, tips for cleaning staff and servers.
+However challenging at times, electricity is included in our rent and running and bottled water and gas for the braai.
+Our only living expenses in the bush consist of rent, groceries, other supplies, dining out, pellets, fuel and car rental, tips for cleaning staff and servers.

-Living in the bush in South Africa, we spend less than 50% of the expenses we’d bear if living in the US in a similar house, eating the same types of food, dining out once a week, and driving a similar economical car.
+Living in the bush in South Africa, we spend less than 50% of the expenses we’d bear if residing in the US in a similar house, eating the same types of food, dining out once a week, and driving a similar economical car.
+For us, that is priceless!
 Then again, what kind of a price tag can we put on the exquisite, daily experiences of being “one” with nature?
-For us, that is priceless!

 We remain grateful and humbled by nature and the humans surrounding us.